 What Does CBN Stand For?

-CBN is short for cannabinol (Canna-Bi-Nol,) and is another of the dozens of naturally-occurring cannabinoids produced by cannabis plants.
-CBN, like its precursor cannabinoid THC, is considered to be mildly psychoactive.
+CBN is short for cannabinol (Canna-Bi-Nol,) and is another of the dozens of naturally occurring cannabinoids produced by cannabis plants.
+Like its precursor cannabinoid THC, CBN is considered to be mildly psychoactive.

 - Promote restfulness

 CoA is short for Certificate of Analysis— a document, usually provided by a neutral third-party laboratory, that certifies what cannabinoids are in a product.
 The hemp and cannabis industry uses certificates of analysis to verify potency, dosing, and to ensure no harmful substances like solvents or heavy metals are in the product.

 You should always ask to be provided a CoA when purchasing CBD or cannabis products.
 Reputable vendors should happily provide you with one.
 Have a look at ours here!

 We also have a guide explaining in-depth how to read your very own CBD CoA.